-2. Serrated knife (knives)
+2. Serrated knives (knives)

 3. Two cutting boards (one for raw, one for cooked meat)

 I understand why my partner's mother found knife marks on her rental property.
 DO NOT CUT YOUR FOOD ON THE COUNTER.

-4. Cast iron pan (if you only want one, go with medium)
+1. Cast iron pan (if you only want one, go with medium)

-7. Fish turner
+4. Fish turner

 It's just not the same as a flat spatula.
-Invest in one and you'll see why.
+Invest in one, and you'll see why.
 You'll never go back.

-8. Silicon spatula (our fav is from Sur la Tab)
+5. Silicon spatula (our fav is from Sur la Tab)

 Primarily for cooking eggs, but since we cook eggs every day in our kitchen because of how nutritious they are, this is a must.
 Most people use plastic cookware for that sort of thing.
 Heated plastic?
 No, thanks.

-9. Mini crockpot
+6. Mini crockpot

-10. Mini food processor
+7. Mini food processor

-I didn’t realize how much time this saved until I spent some time at a friend's recently prepping food for the week.
-We use this to dice onion, garlic, veggies, you name it.
+I only realized how much time this saved once I spent some time at a friend's recently prepping food for the week.
+We use this to dice onion, garlic, veggies; you name it.